collaborativebioinformatics/Haplotype_matrix_clustering/README.md

 We utilized phased variant call format (VCF) files for chromosomes 6, 8, 21, and 22 from the 1000 Genomes Project.
 These VCF files were pre-phased using SHAPEIT2.
 We selected chr 6 as it was used by prior groups, chr 8 as it contains beta defensin and chr 21/22 due to their smaller sizes allowing for test processing.

+#### Step 2: Converting the Data

+The VCF files were converted into haplotype (HAP) format using Plink2.

+#### Step 3: Preprocessing the Data

+The HAP files were preprocessed with the following steps:

+- Space delimitation was enforced.
+- The IDs in columns ID1 and ID2 were made identical.
+- Unique IDs were assigned to variants with missing identifiers.
+- The maximum allele length was set to 280 to standardize input data.

 ![image](flowchart.png)

 ### Results